TheInkedEngineer/theinkedengineer.com/articles/deploy-a-website-using-git.md

 2. Runs `git checkout -f name_of_branch` where the *[worktree](https://git-scm.com/docs/git-worktree)* value is the path to the folder we created in [point 3](#create-a-folder-for-the-code), and the *--git-dir* value is the path the *bare* git directory we created.
     The *name\_of\_branch* value is optional and when not explicitly mentioned, defaults to *master*.

-Saving the modifications, and quit the editor.
+Save the modifications and quit the editor.

 **NB**: We can add other commands, like restarting the server.

-## 6. Make the bash executable
+## 6. Make the bash script executable

 One last step is needed, and that is to make the *post-receive* script we just created executable.
 To do so run the following command: `chmod +x post-receive`

-You can now logout from the server by running `logout`.
+You can now log out from the server by running `logout`.

 ## 7. Push local code to the server